hurenkam/node-red-hue-services/README.md

 # Changelog

+v0.6.2: Fixes issue with services pointing to wrong bridge type and thus unable to add/edit bridge references.

 v0.6.0: Warning!
-This will break existing flows because the type names have been modified to use the @hurenkam/hue-services/ prefix.
+The 0.6.x releases break existing 0.5.x flows because the type names have been modified to use the @hurenkam/hue-services/ prefix.
 This should address issue #1.

 ## Devices / Behaviors: